tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     to Tigris Data within thirty (30) days of receipt of invoice.
-Tigris Data reserves the right (in addition to any other rights or remedies Tigris Data may have) to discontinue the Tigris Object Storage Service, in whole or in part, and suspend all Authorized Users’ and Customer’s access to the Tigris Object Storage Service, in whole or in part, if any Fees are more than thirty (30) days overdue until such amounts are paid in full.
+Tigris Data reserves the right (in addition to any other rights or remedies Tigris Data may have) to discontinue the Tigris Object Storage Service, in whole or in part, and suspend all Authorized Users' and Customer's access to the Tigris Object Storage Service, in whole or in part, if any Fees are more than thirty (30) days overdue until such amounts are paid in full.

 6. Tigris Object Storage Service

-    6.1 **Permitted Use.** Subject to User’s complete and ongoing compliance with this Agreement, Tigris Data grants User a limited, non-exclusive, non-transferable, non-sublicensable, revocable license during the Term to access and use the Tigris Object Storage Service only for User’s internal use in accordance with this Agreement.
+    6.1 **Permitted Use.** Subject to User's complete and ongoing compliance with this Agreement, Tigris Data grants User a limited, non-exclusive, non-transferable, non-sublicensable, revocable license during the Term to access and use the Tigris Object Storage Service only for User's internal use in accordance with this Agreement.

     6.2 **Restrictions.** Except and solely to the extent such a restriction is